A spacious kitchen with wooden beams, white cabinets, a wooden dining table, and purple chairs. Plants adorn the table and countertop.

 At Renovation Plan, we can cover renovation projects up to £20 million.
 So, whether you’re tackling a small-scale renovation yourself or coordinating a larger high-value property overhaul, we’re here to help.

-Understanding exactly what level of Building Renovation Insurance you need is key to you choosing the right plan, and us accurately matching you with the best policy solution.
+Understanding exactly what level of Renovation Buildings Insurance you need is key to you choosing the right plan, and us accurately matching you with the best policy solution.
 We’re happy to , guide, and make sure you consider all the potential risks that might crop up in your upcoming project – so you take out the right type of cover.

 Here are just some of the types of renovations we cover: